 The dominionist Christian will say, “Nothing can constrain me from proselytizing my version of Christianity.”
 And these people we find have several particular malodorous stenches about them.
 It’s like walking into a stench in my native state of New Mexico here on a hot August afternoon and having your nostrils assaulted by the stenches of 10,000 rotting swine it’s so bad.
 The first stench is viral misogyny.
 The fact that women should be consigned to selecting food, preparing food, cleaning up after meals, spreading their legs, getting pregnant and raising children.
 The next [stench] is virulent anti-Semitism.
-The next is virulent Islamophobia.
+The next is virulent Islamophobia.or this:

 We’re fighting al-Qaeda.
 We’re fighting the Taliban, and we’re turning our own military in the exact same thing.

 The dead guy – Jerry Falwell, and I’m sorry but I’m very glad he’s dead. [applause] I’m very sorry if anyone is upset about that.

 Today, we face incredibly well-funded gangs of fundamentalist Christian monsters who terrorize their fellow Americans by forcing their weaponized and twisted version of Christianity upon their helpless subordinates in our nation’s armed forces.